eclipxe13/sepomexphp/README.md

 and it removes any restrictions from the discraimer.

-If you run the script `scripts/create-sqlite-from-raw.php` you will create a sqlite database with the same information but normalized, the script will download the source if not exists.
+If you run the script `scripts/create-sqlite-from-raw.php` you will create a sqlite database with the same information but normalized, the script will download the source if it does not exist.

 You would find more information about the source raw file inside [docs/DATABASE.md](docs/DATABASE.md) (*spanish*)